xin-chang-tcl/dual_quant/README.md

         self.calculate_qparams = self.calculate_saving
         self.forward = self.forward_finetune
 ```
-The functions above mostly control the conversion to scales, since during training they are converted, we will need to convert
+The functions above mostly control the conversion of scales, since during training they are converted, we will need to convert
 them back to the original scales for Pytorch or TFlite conversion purpose.

 ## ImageNet Example